jlaunonen/mips-linux-uclibc/README.md

 ### Somewhat detailed description:

-- `-ol` and `-ok` guide crossdev to read libc and kernel-/linux-headers ebuilds from given overlay (instead of gentoo portage), as we just created thoose.
+- `-ol` and `-ok` guide crossdev to read libc and kernel-/linux-headers ebuilds from given overlay (instead of Gentoo portage), as we just created thoose.
 - `-s3` makes crossdev to build stage3 toolchain containing binutils (`-s0`), gcc (`-s1`), kernel headers (`-s2`) and libc (`-s3`).
 - `--genv` and `--lenv` adds environment variables to gcc and libc build processes, respectively.
 - `--b` declares binutils ebuild version to use.